Registration open:Register today for your free ticket to Food Matters Live 2016

 Featuring leading experts discussing nutrition for healthy ageing; weight management; sports nutrition; digestive, heart and cognitive health; and clinical dietetics for the management of diabetes, cancer, cardio-vascular disease and other nutrition-related NCDs.

-These seminars will address the new childhood obesity policy; approaches to achieving further reductions in sugar, salt and fat; responsible retailing and promotions; and collaborative strategies to raise awareness of good nutrition and influence dietary behaviour change.
+These seminars will address the need for clear obesity policy; approaches to achieving further reductions in sugar, salt and fat; responsible retailing and promotions; and collaborative strategies to raise awareness of good nutrition and influence dietary behaviour change.

-Growth in free-from continues to rise globally - the UK market alone is estimated to be worth £500 million by 2019 (Mintel 2015).
+Growth in free-from continues to rise globally - the UK market alone is estimated to be worth £531 million in 2016 (Mintel 2016).
 These seminars bring together manufacturers, foodservice, retail and allergy experts to explore the trends, challenges, innovation and future opportunities.

 A key solution to reducing the impact of diet-related disease lies in communities.
-Healthcare professionals join speakers from foodservice, education, workplaces, hospitals and care homes to discuss strategies to embed good nutrition and hydration practice across community settings.
+Healthcare professionals join speakers from foodservice to discuss strategies to embed good nutrition and hydration practice at home, in hospitals and care homes, schools and the workplace.

-Covering personalised nutrition, novel foods and medical foods, nutrition experts from world-class academic and research institutions will join speakers from industry and healthcare to explore the science, technologies and nutrients shaping the future nutrition landscape.
+Covering personalised nutrition, novel foods and technologies, nutrition experts from world-class academic and research institutions will join speakers from industry and healthcare to explore the research, science and nutrient sources shaping the future nutrition landscape.

 How can packaging design tackle obesity?
 What do health-conscious consumers want from packaging?
 How can brands achieve visual equity on shelf?
 These are just some of the questions that packaging experts, brand owners and agencies will be answering in these seminars.

-Brand owners, agencies, dietitians and nutritionists will discuss responsible, innovative marketing strategies for health and wellbeing brands.
+Brand owners, agencies, dietitians and nutritionists will discuss responsible, innovative marketing strategies for food and drink brands.
 Content marketing, social media, personalisation, marketing to millennials and creative communications to positively influence dietary behaviour are among the themes.